Menopause Fatigue Causes: Why Low Energy Is Not “Just Hormones”

 What to Do if Results are Borderline

-If screening shows values within the reference range but at the low end, food-first intervention should be prioritised.
+If screening shows values within the reference range but at the low end, food-first intervention should be prioritized.
 Sleep timing, stress exposure, and protein sufficiency require simultaneous attention.
 Retesting is often performed after three to six months.
 Supplement use remains conservative and time-limited.

 In summary, midlife fatigue rarely has a single cause.
 Layered assessment and support are usually required.